 How Infrared Microscopy Works & How We Save You Time & Money

-Whatever your infrared imaging device requirements might be, the Excedr lease program can accommodate your lab’s equipment needs and model preferences.
-Don’t hesitate to reach out today and see how leasing can save you time and money.
+Whatever your infrared imaging requirements might be, the Excedr lease program can accommodate your lab’s equipment make and model preferences.
+Don’t hesitate to reach out today and see how leasing an infrared microscope can save you time and money.

 All equipment brands/models are available